Caterpillar Reports Robust Sales as Global Recovery Continues -- 3rd Update

 The St. Paul, Minn.-based maker of Post-it Notes, Scotch tape and Ace bandages raised its 2018 profit forecast, on the expectation of lower U.S. income taxes, to a range of $10.20 to $10.70 a share, up from $9.60 to $10 a share.

-The new federal tax law also took a toll on 3M net income, which fell 55% in the quarter as the company recorded expenses of $762 million to comply with the new code.
-But overall for the fourth quarter, 3M earned $523 million, or 85 cents a share, compared with $1.15 billion, or $1.88 a share, a year earlier.
+The new federal tax law also took a toll on 3M net income, which fell 55% in the quarter on expenses of $762 million to comply with the new code.
+The company earned $523 million, or 85 cents a share, compared with $1.15 billion, or $1.88 a share, a year earlier.

 Austen Hufford contributed to this article.